oat-sa/taohub-user-guide/User Guide 3.3/Items/preview.md

 > Completed [Items](../appendix/glossary.md#item) or [Interactions](../appendix/glossary.md#interaction) can be previewed to determine what they look like on various screen sizes.

 Previewing typically takes place after clicking *Done* for the completed Interaction.
 This will bring up the completed interaction on the [Canvas](../appendix/glossary.md#canvas).
-On the [Action Bar](../appendix/glossary.md#action-bar) above the canvas there is a series of buttons, including *Save*, *Preview*, and *Print*.
+The ability to preview is on the [Action Bar](../appendix/glossary.md#action-bar) above the canvas where there are a series of buttons, including *Save*, *Preview*, and *Print*.

 **1.** Click *Preview*.